icon

 Multi-Color Tahitian Pearl Necklace - Modern Pearl Jewelry

-Beautiful Tahitian pearl jewelry designs span styles from simple classics like a pair of studs, to more elaborate designs sparkling with diamonds and gemstones.
+Beautiful Tahitian pearl jewelry designs span styles from simple classics like a pair of stud earrings, to more elaborate designs sparkling with diamonds and gemstones.
 Every design is made by hand, to order here in our Los Angeles, CA workshop.

 Tahitian Pearl Necklace Styles

-Most Tahitian pearl necklaces will knot out to 18-inches including the clasp, but we can build custom layouts and alter existing designs easily (in fact, it’s one of our favorite parts of the job!).
+Most Tahitian pearl necklaces will knot out to 18-inches including the clasp, but we can build custom layouts and alter existing designs easily (in fact, it’s one of my favorite parts of the job).

 Necklaces and bracelets are individually double-knotted between each pearl using fine matching silk thread, and we finish all of our strands with matching 14K Gold clasps and 14K french wire-wrapping to ensure the ends withstand daily handling.